 This bill would establish the California Farm to School Child Nutrition Improvement Program.
-This bill would require the State Department of Education, in collaboration with the Department of Food and Agriculture and the State Department of Health Services, to implement the program.
-This bill would require the State Department of Education to offer voluntary-farm Farm to-school School workshops and training sessions, as specified, to school food service directors and school food service personnel on the purchasing and use of seasonal fruits and vegetables from local farmers for use in federally reimbursable meal programs and other meals served on campus.
-This bill would require the Department of Food and Agriculture, to the extent funding is available, to provide outreach and technical assistance to farmers and others in the agricultural industry seeking to establish or participate in a local Farm to School program.
+This bill would require the State Department of Education, in collaboration with the Department of $AB 826 \qquad \qquad -2 -$

+Food and Agriculture and the State Department of Health Services, to implement the program.
+This bill would require the State Department of Education to offer voluntary Farm to School workshops and training sessions, as specified, to school food service directors and school food service personnel on the purchasing and use of seasonal fruits and vegetables from local farmers for use in federally reimbursable meal programs and other meals served on campus.
+This bill would-require allow the Department of Food and Agriculture, to the extent funding is available, to provide outreach and technical assistance to farmers and others in the agricultural industry seeking to establish or participate in a local Farm to School program, and also to work with the United States Department of Defense to establish a DOD Farm to School program in California, as specified, and to assist commodity growers in overcoming their barriers to participation in the program.
 This bill would allow the State Department of Education to contract with qualified organizations, as specified, for general or specialized services to implement those provisions.